A cycle track

 is a portion of a right-of-way contiguous with the traveled way, which

-has been designated by pavement markings and, if used, signs for the
+has been designated by pavement markings and, signs will be used

-roadway, and are separated from the motor vehicle lane by a physical
+roadway, and are separated from the vehicle lane by a physical

 barrier or buffer such as a curb, planting strip, or parked cars.

-Cycle tracks create the following operational and design challenges which should be considered:
+Cycle tracks create the following operational and design challenges:

 - Motor vehicles entering the